M.S. Ramaiah Medical College (RMC)

 Eligibility Criteria in M.S.
 Ramaiah Medical College (RMC)

 Below are the eligibility criteria for the programs RMC offers:

 - Candidates should have passed 10+2 class examination with a minimum aggregate of 50% marks in PCB and English.

-- The candidate applying should be minimum 17 years old and maximum 25 years old.
+- The candidate applying should be a minimum of 17 years old and a maximum of 25 years old.
 This is valid for general category candidates only.